ericwastaken/openconnect-proxy/README.md

 ### Proxy Support Notes

+The following environments and applications support sending your traffic via a SOCKS5 proxy:

 - **Windows Proxy All Traffic (not recommended)**

     It's possible to send all Windows traffic via the proxy.
 This is not ideal because you don't really want to send ALL TRAFFIC via the proxy.